 - and a few other herbs and specific vitamins and minerals

-There’s a link below this article about each of these ingredients, how they work, the correct dosages, and the best form for each of them – so you don’t get ripped off.
+You can get more details about these ingredients, how they work, the correct dosages, and the best form for each of them – so you don’t get ripped off.

 I take them after my workouts when my cortisol levels are sky-high and I want to lower them immediately so I can gain muscle and lose fat.

 I also take them before bed, to help calm my nervous system and help me sleep.

 Most people have high cortisol all day long and the worst time is before bed.

 You can’t always control your outside world… but you can help reduce stressful situations externally.
 This means that you need to stop or at least reduce spending time on negative things in life.

 - Interact less with negative people – and we all have such individuals in our lives.

 - Spending MORE time on positive things, situations, and people.